 The first thing you need to do is identify the keywords you want to rank well for, the level of traffic for those keywords and how hard it will be to rank well for that keyword.
 These two factors shouldn’t be ignored.
-It’s all well and good trying to rank for ‘cars’ but the likelihood off your website ranking first is nigh on impossible.
-Instead, focus on the long tail – keywords which are more defined.
+It’s all well and good trying to rank for ‘cars’ but the likelihood of your website ranking first is near impossible.
+Instead, focus on the long-tail – keywords which are more defined.
 They’ll be less relative traffic but you’ll have a better chance of ranking for them.
 Potential keywords should be analysed for both search volumes and opportunity.

 It’s also important to note that you only have 150 characters to write your Meta description.
 If you write too many then they won’t get shown.
 Make sure you utilise this search engine real estate well.

 Additionally, you have the meta tag for keywords.
 Here you should add your selected keywords for your web pages.
 However, it’s also important that each page has a unique set of keywords for their meta tag to get the most benefit from them.

 Some SEO best practices for metadata creation in 2020 are:

 It is key that you do not repeat meta descriptions on pages, as each one of them should be different and unique.
 Example:

 When double quotation marks are used in the HTML of a meta description, Google deletes it when it shows on the SERPs.
 To avoid this, simply remove all non-alphanumeric characters from your meta descriptions.
 If they are necessary for you, use the HTML entity instead of double quotation marks.